htw-imi-wtat2/IMICalendar/doc/devise.md

 If you close everything and open specific pages, the chances that you have a page open to the public that shouldn't be open are less.

+## Testing with Devise

+As some pages require a login now, the tests fail!
+Follow the instructions in the Devise Wiki: [https://github.com/plataformatec/devise/wiki/How-To:-Test-with-Capybara](https://github.com/plataformatec/devise/wiki/How-To:-Test-with-Capybara)

+Note that as we don't use FactoryGirl yet, we just create the User.

+## Implement Story and clean everything up.

+Finally, implemented Story S007 and cleaned up all the views.

 ## Resources
 * [Devise](https://github.com/plataformatec/devise)